-- Insulation should be installed in a manner to maintain its stated performance by minimising gaps that lead to thermal bridging and air washing. - Installation should not allow external wall cavity moisture to become trapped between it and the timber frame. - Cavity trays should be fixed and lapped to deflect cavity moisture away from the timber frame.
+- Insulation should be installed in a manner to maintain its stated performance by minimising gaps that lead to thermal bridging and air washing. - Installation should be covered with a breather membrane to ensure that external wall cavity moisture does not become trapped in or between the insulation and the timber frame. - Cavity trays should be fixed and lapped over the cavity facing breather membrane to deflect cavity moisture away from the timber frame. - Allowance should be made for differential movement to occur at floor zones.